Matt-Gallery/my-game-plpak/Plpak Proposal.md

         * Whichever player took the `trick` leads of the next **round of play**
         * The round is scored by assigning *1 point* per `trick` taken by each player
         * After all 8 rounds have been played the dealer deals the next hand

+#### Stretch Goals
 2. Don't take any `Hearts` - the objective is to avoid taking any cards in the heart suit
         * Each `heart` is worth *1 point*
         * The player to the left of the dealer leads off play
         * Each subsequent player must play a card of the **lead suit** if they have a card of that suit in their hand